iredmail/docs/installation/0-install.iredmail.on.debian.ubuntu.md

 * A __FRESH__, working Debian/Ubuntu Linux.
 Supported releases are listed on [Download](../download.html) page.
-* At least `1 GB` of memory is required for low traffic production server.
+* `2 GB` of memory is recommended for a low traffic production server.
   Spam/Virus scanning will take most system resource.

 Notes: